awslabs/aws-lambda-redshift-loader/README.md

 table.
 It can be called by:

 ```
-node queryBatches.js --region <region> --status <status> --startDate <beginning of date range> --endDate <end of date range>
+node queryBatches.js --region <region> --batchStatus <batchStatus> --startDate <beginning of date range> --endDate <end of date range>
 ```

 * region - the region in which the AWS Lambda function is deployed
-* status - the status you are querying for, including 'error', 'complete', 'pending', or 'locked'
+* batchStatus - the batch status you are querying for, including 'error', 'complete', 'pending', or 'locked'
 * startDate - optional date argument to use as a start date for querying batches
 * endDate - optional date argument to use as an end date for the query window

-Running `node queryBatches.js --region eu-west-1 --status error` might return a list of all batches with a status of 'error' in the EU (Ireland) region, such as:
+Running `node queryBatches.js --region eu-west-1 --batchStatus error` might return a list of all batches with a status of 'error' in the EU (Ireland) region, such as:

 ```
 [